 For diesel-powered commercial vehicles, pursuant to GB17691-2005, new Level 3 Emissions Regulations apply to models after January 2007.
 Although Level 4 Emissions Regulations were to apply to new models after January 2010, and Level 5 Emissions Regulations were to apply to new models after January 2012, because the infrastructure to supply sufficient diesel fuel meeting the Level 4 quality standards had yet to be put in place, the implementation of the Level 4 Emissions Regulations for all models was postponed to July 2013.
-In connection with such delay, the implementation of the Level 5 Emissions Regulations has been postponed.
-For gasoline-powered commercial vehicles, pursuant to GB14762-2008, Level 3 Emissions Regulations apply to new models after July 2012.
+In connection with such delay, the implementation of the Level 5 Emissions Regulations apply to new models after July 2017.
+For gasoline-powered commercial vehicles, pursuant to GB14762-2008, Level 3 Emissions Regulations apply to new models after July 2009 and Level 4 Emissions Regulations apply to new models after July 2012.
 After the first day the regulation is implemented to a new model, all new models released during the following one-year period also become subject to the regulation.
 In addition, in some areas such as Beijing, Shanghai, Guangzhou and the Pearl River Delta region, the above mentioned regulations were implemented several years earlier by regional environmental preservation authorities with the authorization of the Chinese State Council.
 Cities with serious air pollution are increasingly exhibiting tendencies to similarly implement Level 5 Emissions Regulations in advance of the rest of China.

 China will also start implementing stricter diesel and gasoline fuel standards a year earlier than scheduled to reduce vehicle emissions, pursuant to GB19147-2013 and GB17930-2013.
-The new Level 5 standards (equivalent to Euro 5 standards) will be implemented in 11 provinces in eastern China in January 2016, and are now planned to be implemented nationwide in January 2017, as opposed to the previously announced January 2018 implementation date.
+The new Level 5 standards (equivalent to Euro 5 standards) will be implemented in 11 provincial capitals in eastern China in January 2016, and are now planned to be implemented nationwide in January 2017, as opposed to the previously announced January 2018 implementation date.
+In connection with this, the Ministry of Environmental Protection and the Ministry of Industry and Information Technology issued a notification regarding the implementation of the Level 5 standards, which will be implemented for gasoline-powered passenger vehicles in 11 provincial capitals in eastern China from April 2016, for gasoline-powered passenger vehicles nationwide in China from January 2017 and for diesel passenger vehicles nationwide in China from January 2018.